 - Other personal information

-In addition to providing the foregoing information, if you choose to correspond further with us through email, we may retain the content of your email messages together with your email address and our responses.
-We provide the same protections for these electronic communications that we employ in the maintenance of information received by mail and telephone.
+If you choose to correspond further with us through email, we may retain the content of your email messages to us together with your email address and our responses.
+We provide the same protections for these electronic communications that we employ in the maintenance of information received through our Website or by mail and telephone.

 (2) Website Use Information

-Similar to other commercial Websites, our website utilizes a standard technology called “cookies” (see explanation below, “What Are Cookies?”) and web server logs to collect information about how our website is used.
-Information gathered through cookies and web server logs may include the date and time of visits, the pages viewed, time spent at our website, and the websites visited just before and just after our website.
+Similar to other commercial websites, our Website utilizes a standard technology called “cookies” (see explanation below, “What Are Cookies?”) and web server logs to collect information about how our Website is used.
+Information gathered through cookies and web server logs may include the date and time of visits, the pages viewed, time spent at our Website, and the websites visited just before and just after our Website.
 This information is collected on an aggregate basis.
 None of this information is associated with you as an individual.

 What Are Cookies?

-Cookies are a feature of Web browser software that allows Web servers to recognize the computer used to access a website.
-Cookies are small pieces of data that are stored by a user’s Web browser on the user’s hard drive.
-Cookies can remember what information a user accesses on one Web page to simplify subsequent interactions with that Website by the same user or to use the information to streamline the user’s transactions on related Web pages.
+Cookies are a feature of web browser software that allows web servers to recognize the computer used to access a website.
+Cookies are small pieces of data that are stored by a user’s web browser on the user’s hard drive.
+Cookies can remember what information a user accesses on one webpage to simplify subsequent interactions with that website by the same user or to use the information to streamline the user’s transactions on related webpages.
 This makes it easier for a user to move from webpage to webpage and to complete commercial transactions over the Internet.
 Cookies should make your online experience easier and more personalized.

 How Do We Use Information We Collect from Cookies?

-We use website browser software tools such as cookies and Web server logs to gather information about our website users’ browsing activities, in order to constantly improve our Website and better serve our customers.
-This information assists us to design and arrange our web pages in the most user-friendly manner and to continually improve our website to better meet the needs of our customers and prospective customers.
+We use website browser software tools such as cookies and web server logs to gather information about our Website users’ browsing activities, in order to constantly improve our Website and better serve our customers.
+This information assists us to design and arrange our webpages in the most user-friendly manner and to continually improve our Website to better meet the needs of our customers and prospective customers.

 Cookies help us collect important business and technical statistics.
-The information in the cookies lets us trace the paths followed by users to our website as they move from one page to another.
-Web server logs allow us to count how many people visit our website and evaluate our website’s visitor capacity.
-We do not use these technologies to capture your individual email address or any personally identifying information about you although they do permit us to send focused online banner advertisements or other such responses to you.
+The information in the cookies lets us trace the paths followed by users to our Website as they move from one page to another.
+Web server logs allow us to count how many people visit our Website and evaluate our Website’s visitor capacity.
+We do not use these technologies to capture your individual email address or any personally identifying information about you, although they do permit us to send focused online banner advertisements or other such responses to you.

 Tracking Options and California Do Not Track Disclosures